-This course introduces the critical business skills of planning and managing strategic activities.
+"This course introduces the critical business skills of planning and managing strategic activities.
 Case studies are emphasized.
 Students learn an executive-level perspective on strategy formulation and implementation.
 Students also explore the divergent viewpoints one might hold in analyzing the ethical issues likely to confront business practitioners.
 This course is the capstone course in the Business Program.
-Therefore, students should take this course only during the last semester of their program.
-(Prerequisites: ACC202, ECO102, FIN301, MAN302, MAR301, senior
+Therefore, students should take this course only during one of the last two semesters of their program.
+(Prerequisites: MAN301)

-MAN 410 Managing Talent, Change and Negotiations
+MAN 410 Managing Talent, Change & Neg.

-The role of the human resource management function in organizations will be studied in this cross functional course.
+"The role of the human resource management function in organizations will be studied in this cross functional course.
 The changing nature of work and demographic shifts will be of particular emphasis.
 The course also will focus on increasing the understanding of the negotiating process and on increasing the skill level for negotiating by focusing on preparation, interest identification, strategies and tactics, listening skills, collaborative negotiations, competitive negotiations, and options outside of negotiation.
 Emphasis will be given to win/ win collaborative negotiations and preserving relationships using principled dispute resolution strategies.
+(Prerequisite: MAN301)